Frederiksdal House: Architecture

+The exterior facade stands in white-dressed masonry with sandstone decorations above the windows and two corner risalits on the main facade.
 The interior features a combination of large and small rooms symmetrically arranged around the main axis' vestibule and conservatory.
 There are rich Rococo stucco decorations, particularly in the Garden Hall, executed by Carlo Enrico Brenno and Giovanni-Battista Fossati.